 The will of the majority should be clearly and fairly expressed in the General Shareholders' Meeting.

-The Chairman should implement the voting procedures in such a way that the will of the majority can be determined as unambiguously and as efficiently as possible.
-Where possible, the Board of Directors should use tried and tested electronic means.
-If voting takes place by a show of hands, the shareholders may request that votes against the motion and any abstentions be recorded; the number of votes cast should be communicated to the meeting.
-The Chairman may arrange for a combined poll to be taken when electing members of corporate bodies or granting release to them, provided there is no opposition from the shareholders and there is not a request for a separate vote on one or more persons.
-The Board of Directors should take appropriate measures to ensure that the independent voting representative is able to carry out his function effectively.
-The Board of Directors should take steps to contact the shareholders also in between the General Share- holders' Meetings.
-The Board of Directors should also inform the shareholders on the progress of the company during the course of the financial year.
-The Board of Directors should appoint a competent authority for shareholder relations.
-When disseminating information, it should respect the statutory principle of equal treatment.
+- The Chairman should implement the voting procedures in such a way that the will of the majority can be determined as unambiguously and as efficiently as possible.
+Where possible, the Board of Directors should use tried and tested electronic means. - If voting takes place by a show of hands, the shareholders may request that votes against the motion and any abstentions be recorded; the number of votes cast should be communicated to the meeting. - The Chairman may arrange for a combined poll to be taken when electing members of corporate bodies or granting release to them, provided there is no opposition from the shareholders and there is not a request for a separate vote on one or more persons. - The Board of Directors should take appropriate measures to ensure that the independent voting representative is able to carry out his function effectively.

+The Board of Directors should take steps to contact the shareholders also in between the General Shareholders' Meetings.

+- The Board of Directors should also inform the shareholders on the progress of the company during the course of the financial year. - The Board of Directors should appoint a competent authority for shareholder relations.
+When disseminating information, it should respect the statutory principle of equal treatment. - If a significant proportion of the votes do not support the Board of Directors' motion, the Board of Directors should improve communication with the shareholders.